 About the National Scenic Byways Program

 In 1991, Congress established the program under the Intermodal Surface Transportation Efficiency Act (ISTEA) and strengthened it further with the passage of the Transportation Equity Act for the 21st Century (TEA-21) in 1998 and subsequently with the passage of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act – A Legacy for Users (SAFETEA-LU), in 2005.

 Unlike some earlier state scenic roads programs that focused solely on the promotion of roads, this program helps communities balance economic development and resource conservation.

 The program has two principal components: designation and funding.

-Although the program has not received dedicated funding since 2012, the passage of the Byways Act in 2019 paved the way for funding to be included in future budgets.
-The FY 2021 spending bill included $16 million for immediate release after new byways are named, per the terms of the legislation.
-The Federal Highway Administration (FHWA) is expected to award these, and future funds, competitively each year in the form of merit-based grants covering 80 percent of the project cost and with the requirement that the remaining 20 percent be matched by local, state, other federal or in-kind means.
+Although program funding lapsed in 2012, the passage of the Reviving America’s Scenic Byways Act in 2019 paved the way for funding to be included in future budgets.
+The Consolidate Appropriations Acts of FY 21 and FY 22 included $16 million and $6 million, with more expected in the FY 23 bill.
+The Federal Highway Administration (FHWA) will award these, and future funds, competitively each year in the form of merit-based grants covering 80 percent of the project cost and with the requirement that the remaining 20 percent be matched by local, state, other federal or in-kind means.
 Scenic America continues to advocate for the program’s long-term funding.